LesChouxDACote/leschouxdacote/README.md

 Ask to Anthony for the Insee key

+## Github repository ask to Jerome or Charles for the right to push on the repository

 ## Deployment

 The project is deployed on Vercel.
 Every commit on branch "develop" is deployed on the dev environment.
 Every commit on branch "production" is deployed on the production environment.